WomenWhoCode/AndroidWorkshops_BCN/Day 5 - Data Storage/README.md

     }
 }
 ```
 Here we are initialising the database, getting the list of all dogs form the database and when needed download dogs calling the API and insert them in the database.
-Since allDoggos is a [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) whoever is observing that, will get notified if new objects are inserted without having to call the method again.

 ### ViewModel
 Our ViewModel needs to extend AndroidViewModel instead of ViewModel because we need Application for the database.